USSD honors an individual whose lifetime of dedication and achievement has contributed significantly to the dam engineering profession.

 This Award recognizes the significant contributions made to the dam community and to society through the construction, remediation or removal of a dam or water resources structure.
 The Award will honor an individual or team of professionals who meet the challenges of the nation's aging infrastructure in an era of limited financial resources and increasing environmental awareness.

-Buchanan Dam Emergency Gate Dewatering System, Lower Colorado River Authority/Owner, Freese and Nichols/Engineers
+Buchanan Dam Emergency Gate Dewatering System, Lower Colorado River Authority/Owner and Contractor, Freese and Nichols/Engineers

 The USSD President selects this award to recognize a Member who has provided exceptional service to the Society.